 Who we share your data with

-Analytics information gathered on this site is not shared with any third parties.
-(I use a self-hosted Matomo Analytics instance, so the data remains on my own server.)
-It would not be shared with third parties except as required under law.
+Analytics gathered on this site are not shared with any third parties.
+(I use a self-hosted Plausible Analytics instance, so the data remains on my own server.)
+What little information is collected would only be shared with others as required by law.

 How long we retain your data